Tokyo, Tokyo Neighborhoods

 4. Exploring around the Gotokuji neighborhood

 As soon as you get off the train and exit Gotokuji station, you’ll find a small street filled with shops, bakeries, and cute cafes.
 I find it quite charming!
-It has a similar vibe to Shimokitazawa or Jiyugaoka, but even smaller.
+It has a similar vibe to Shimokitazawa or Jiyugaoka, but even smaller and more quiet.

 The small street outside Gotokuji Station